Reefwing-Software/Embedded-AI/README.md

 ## About the Book

-**_Embedded AI: Intelligence at the Deep Edge_** explores how artificial intelligence can run efficiently on small, resource-constrained devices.
+**_Embedded AI: Run at the Edge_** explores how artificial intelligence can run efficiently on small, resource-constrained devices.
 You’ll learn how to combine embedded systems engineering with modern AI and machine learning techniques to create smart, autonomous, and connected products.

 **Publisher:** No Starch Press
 **Author:** David Such
-**Publication Date:** 2025
+**Publication Date:** 2026
 **ISBN:** _TBA_

 ---

 ## Who is This Book For?

-**_Embedded AI: Intelligence at the Deep Edge_** is written for engineers, makers, students, and technical enthusiasts who want to bring **machine learning and artificial intelligence to embedded systems**.
+**_Embedded AI: Run at the Edge_** is written for engineers, makers, students, and technical enthusiasts who want to bring **machine learning and artificial intelligence to embedded systems**.

 If you're building **smart sensors, intelligent robots, drones, or microcontroller-powered AI projects**, this book will guide you through both the theory and the practice.
 It strikes a balance between **hands-on engineering** and **conceptual understanding**, explaining not just _how_ to build things, but _why_ they work the way they do.

 ### Intended Audience
-- **Engineers and Makers** expanding from basic Arduino or Raspberry Pi projects into AI-powered systems.
+- **Engineers and Makers** expanding from basic Arduino, STM32, or Raspberry Pi projects into AI-powered systems.
 - **Students** in electrical engineering, computer science, robotics, or AI looking for practical projects to complement their coursework.
 - **Developers** interested in learning how to optimize and deploy ML models on constrained edge devices.
 - **Educators and STEM enthusiasts** exploring an interdisciplinary mix of electronics, programming, control systems, and cognitive theory.